The Lending and Secured Finance Review: Norway

 Outlook and conclusions

 Norway has an open and internationally oriented economy, heavily weighted towards export, and the outlook for the lending activity in the Norwegian market will to a large extent depend upon the trends in global trade and the international finance markets.
-The Norwegian economy is primarily influenced by the developments in the oil and offshore sectors, and, as such, fluctuations in the price of oil and gas will evidently affect activity in the Norwegian economy.
-Given the global covid-19 pandemic outbreak, it is expected that the Norwegian economy will suffer a slowdown in 2020, and it is expected that this will have a material impact on both the bank market as well as with regard to bond issuances, especially in 2020 but probably also well into 2021.
+The Norwegian economy is primarily influenced by the developments in the oil and offshore sectors, and, as such, fluctuations in the price of oil and gas will affect activity in the Norwegian economy.
+Given the global covid-19 pandemic outbreak, the Norwegian economy suffered a slowdown in 2020, and it is expected that this will continue to impact the bank market and bond issuances well into 2021.